MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/ne-eventdetectoroemadapter-eventactiontype.md

 ## -description

-Actions to take on a detection.
+Enumeration that defines actions to take on a detection.

 ## -enum-fields